Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/weak.md

 ![image](https://user-images.githubusercontent.com/50459517/103789467-a9dfb100-5005-11eb-9164-5fb734a473da.png)

 Looks like we have serveral interesting ports open.
-First thing I notice in the nmap output if the FTP results.
+First thing I notice in the nmap output is the FTP results.
 It looks like the contents for anonymous login are files found in a default IIS page.
 We have IIS running on port 80 so lets see if it is a default page or not.

 ![image](https://user-images.githubusercontent.com/50459517/103789497-b49a4600-5005-11eb-9882-88dc5d139acc.png)